 KYMCO PEOPLE GT 200i / 300i

-First introduced for 2012, the People GT 200i and 300i are sharp scooters from Kymco which replace the People S 200 and 250 models.
-Up in Canada, just the more affordable 200i version is being offered.
-The People S scooters were nice designs, but the new People GT designs take it to another level.
+Kymco’s outgoing People S, was a nice design, but the newer People GT took it to another level.
 As usual for Kymco, the new model is a big step up from the departing one with Kymco rapidly closing in on the best scooter manufacturers out there.
-The frame and styling are all new and shared between the 200i and 300i models, while the advanced motors are shared with Kymco’s Downtown 200i and 300i models respectively.
+The frame and styling are all new, as are the motors which are shared with Kymco’s Downtown 200i and 300i models.

 The awesome styling may be what catches everyone’s eye, but it’s the motor that makes the People GT such a huge improvement over its predecessor.
 The departed S 200 & 250 used an aging carburated motor, while the People GT scooters get larger (205cc and 298.9cc) motors with high tech features.
 The People S 250’s motor was first seen in the 2002 People 250 (not ’S’) and it was sold elsewhere in the world before that, so it dates back to the early years of Kymco making their own scooters.
 Kymco has made huge strides since then and it shows with these new engines.
 Both new motors have 4-valves, fuel injection and a bunch of smaller refinements.
 The result is a huge 50% boost in horsepower (28.7 HP vs. 19.5HP) for the 300i model vs. the old 250 model.